SockDrawer/sockMafia/docs/mod.md

 `!add chat 123 to gameName`
 `!add this to gameName` (adds the current thread or chat to the game)

+## Set-option

+Sets various game level configuration options.

+Aliases:

+- set-value
+- setvalue
+- option

+Usage:

+`!set-option chats equal enabled in testMafia`

+## Send-rolecard

+Sends the contents of the post or chat containing the command to the target users as their role card.

+If you, as a bastard mod, wish to omit information from the rolecard set the game option `stripCommands` to `enabled` to remove all commands from the role card when sending it to the player

+Usage:

+`!send-rolecard TargetUsername in TargetGame`

 # Configuration Reference

 ## Thread